chrischow/wordle_solver/README.md

 ### TL;DR
 1.

-## Limitation: For Bots, By Bots
-Before we go any further, I'd like to state the main limitation on the study and others like it upfront.
-The recommended strategies, be it just seed words or full-fledged ones, are tailored for solving Wordle with bots, not limited human cognitive abilities.
-Like all studies referenced above, this one leverages bots, which have perfect information on the solution space and the computing power to evaluate a big chunk of it.
-It's just not possible for a human to do the same.

-Even though a human could simply take the recommended seed word, we'll show that

 ## The Game
 For the uninitiated, Wordle is Mastermind for 5-letter words, plus some humblebragging on social media.
 The aim of the game is to guess an undisclosed word in six tries.
 On each guess, Wordle will tell you if each letter: